Dan88Hus/nestjs-task-management/Readme.txt

         DTO is NOT a model definition.
-It defines the shape of data for spesific case, for example creating a task DTO can be defined as classes or interfaces DTO are NOT mandatory, you can still develop without DTO, it makes easy to maintain and refactor your code
+It defines the shape of data for spesific case, for example creating a task DTO can be defined as classes or interfaces DTO are NOT mandatory, you can still develop without DTO, it makes easy to maintain and refactor your code Pipes
+        pipes operate on the arguments to be processed by the route handler, just before the handler is called pipes can perform data transformation or data validation can return data either original or modified which will be passed on the route handler ParseintPipe, ValidationPipe
+        are classed @Injectable decorator
+        the Transform() method accepts two parameters
+                value: value of the processed arguments
+                metadata(optional): an object metdadata about the argument handler level pipes @UsePPipes() process allparameters for incoming request. parameter level type only specific parameter will be processed
+                        @Body("description", somepipe) description
+                global pipes are application level will be applied to any incoming request app.useGlobalPipes(SomePipe)
+                packages required are class validator and class transform yarn add class-validator class-transformer
+                        we did in DTO (create-taskDTO)
+                        @UsePipes(ValidationPipe) is smart to get validation via DTO on controller